choderalab/yank/docs/algorithms.rst

 Automated convergence detection
 ===============================

-YANK has the ability to run a simulation until the free energy difference in a phase reaches a target uncertainty.
+YANK has the ability to run a simulation until the free energy difference in a phase reaches a user-specified target uncertainty.
 If this option is set, either through the :ref:`yaml options <yaml_options_online_analysis_parameters>` or :meth:`the ReplicaExchange API <yank.repex.ReplicaExchange>`, then each phase will be simulated until either the error free energy difference reaches the target, or the maximum number of iterations has been reached.